New Jersey school district delays opening Monday after ransomware attack

 --The a.m. session of PRIDE was canceled.

+The district's goal is to keep classes functioning, to help seniors in their college applications, and restore the data that was affected.

+Students were given computers from the school and assured the ransomware would not spread to their home devices.

-A 7 p.m. meeting is also scheduled for Monday in the Livingston High School auditorium for parents to answer any questions.
+A meeting was also held Monday night in the Livingston High School auditorium for parents to answer any questions, and while school officials have been forthcoming with information, there are still many questions.

-Block said he believes the attack came from outside the Livingston and the Livingston Public Schools community.
+"They are not able to get their school work, online text booking," parent Lori Fusari said.
+"I don't think there is a lot of personal information that was released, but I'm hoping they resolve it pretty quickly."

+Some believe this is the time to work on protecting the information moving forward.

 ----------